BookMyGarage Logo

 How Can I Check If I Will Be Charged to Drive in the Birmingham Clean Air Zone?

-The UK Government provides a free online checker to help you find out if you will be charged for driving through the Birmingham Clean Air Zone.
 You should check your vehicle’s compliance regularly, even if you have driven through similar zones in other cities.
 The restrictions differ and you may be charged in Birmingham but not in Bath, for example.

 Read More